Ecommerce web design: 16 essential tips

-When customers are trying to search for what they want on your ecommerce site, being able to filter their options will save them a lot of time and effort.
+When customers search for a product on your ecommerce site, being able to filter their options will save them a lot of time and effort.
 This is particularly important when it comes to sizing, for items such as clothes.
 Customers hate finding that "perfect" piece of apparel, only to discover you don't carry it in their size.

-When a user starts to "narrow" their navigation inside a particular category (for example, selecting large clothes only), they may make a mistake, or change their minds.
-So it's vital that you allow them to remove those navigation selections - rather than forcing the use of "back button" clicks - which are repetitive at best, and may cut off their browser connection at worst.
+And when a user starts to "narrow" their navigation inside a particular category (for example, selecting large clothes only), they might make a mistake, or change their mind.
+So it's vital that you allow them to remove those navigation selections - rather than forcing the use of "back button" clicks — which can tear them away from the shopping experience.

-03. Keep the search bar in easy reach
+02. Keep the search bar within easy reach

 Many of us don't realise how often the search bar on our ecommerce website is used.
 When customer come to a site looking for something in particular, if it's not clearly identify on the landing page then the most common reaction is to search for it.